 - Zika Virus

-Mist sprayers use a horizontal fan to create an air volume that blows across liquid spray droplets, breaking them up in a swirling air vortex that deposits them into the treatment area.
-An A1 mist sprayer in particular provides more control and coverage of the application than what a normal spot or broadcast sprayer would provide.
+Mist sprayers use a horizontal fan to create an air volume that blows across liquid spray droplets, breaking them up in a swirling air vortex that deposits them onto the treatment area.
+An A1 Mist Sprayer, in particular, provides more control and coverage of the application than what a normal spot or broadcast sprayer would provide.
 Here are a few spraying applications that are perfect for homesteads, campgrounds, livestock, feedlots, shelter areas, resorts, golf courses, public schools, parks, hunting lodges and much more.

 Uniform spraying between 80—100 microns that eliminates larvae and prevents mosquitoes growing from the next stage.

-Use an aerosol fog that is under 30 microns which eliminates adult mosquitoes on the spot.
+Use an aerosol fog that is under 30 microns, which eliminates adult mosquitoes on the spot.
 This type of misting is best suited to cover residential areas with adulticiding chemicals.
-ULV spraying doesn’t have any residual effects, making it the safest and cost efficient method.
+ULV spraying does not have any residual effects, making it the safest and cost efficient method.